zulip/zulip/docs/translating/polish.md

 > Możesz przefiltrować wiadomości poprzez wyszukiwanie.

-**group PM**: czat grupowy, different from _wiadomość_ since the usage of _czat grupowy_ seems more common
+**group DM**: czat grupowy, different from _wiadomość_ since the usage of _czat grupowy_ seems more common

 example:

-You can start a group PM with users in your organization.
+You can start a group DM with users in your organization.

 > Możesz rozpocząć czat grupowy z użytkownikami w Twojej organizacji.